You were an artist

 He said grumpily “It’s too bad Grandma Helen died before I could do clay with her.”

-He tells me he’s ready to make raku pots for fire in your ashes as you wished
+He tells me he’s ready to make raku pots to fire in your ashes as you wished

 I ask what he’d make